UrbanPi/train-ticket/README.md

 }
 ```

-Beware that, these are the only lines which have to be commented in / activated, although there are further sections of
+Beware that these are the only lines which have to be commented in / activated, although there are further sections of
 commented out code in this file, which might look like they have to be active too.

+#### Thoughts
+Thinking about the fault, I would expect the application to throw an exception/error when someone creates a contact info
+with a duplicate document number.
+Hence, the actual fault happens when no exception is thrown i.e., when the system does
+not prevent duplicate document ids.
+The description of (ts-error-normal-F10) hints at this behaviour but in combination
+with the other descriptions there is room for interpretation.